-Keith Gumbinger, vice president at HSH.com in Riverdale, New Jersey, explains, "You can spend your entire life in the set of rules of Fannie and Freddie, which define everything from which credit buckets they will write loans to, down payment requirements for mortgage insurance, dollar amounts of the loans, etcetera and so forth.
+Keith Gumbinger, vice president at HSH.com, explains, "You can spend your entire life in the set of rules of Fannie and Freddie, which define everything from which credit buckets they will write loans to, down payment requirements for mortgage insurance, dollar amounts of the loans, etcetera and so forth.
 Any loan that fails one of those things makes it non-conforming."

 This category is comprised of FHA, VA and USDA loans.
 FHA loans are insured by the Federal Housing Administration.
 VA loans are guaranteed by the U.S. Department of Veterans Affairs.
 USDA loans are backed by the U.S. Department of Agriculture.
 USDA loans are also called RD or Rural Development loans, after the USDA division that handles them.

 Jumbo loans have a loan amount that's higher than Fannie Mae or Freddie Mac guidelines known as loan limits.
 The cutoff in most U.S. counties is $453,100.
 Loans for less aren't jumbos.
 Loans for more are jumbos.
 Sometimes.

 These loans conform to Fannie Mae or Freddie Mac guidelines, but exceed the basic $453,100 loan limit.
 Instead, jumbo-conforming loans may be up to $679,750, a special higher limit that Fannie and Freddie allow in high-cost home areas like San Francisco and New York.

 "People use this terminology kind of loosely," Walters says.
 "Generally what they mean (by jumbo-conforming) is that the loan amount is above Fannie and Freddie guidelines, but in many other respects the loan conforms to underwriting guidelines that Fannie and Freddie put forward."